scale-it/algo-builder/docs/guide/testing-teal.md

     assert.equal(john.balance(), initialJohnHolding + 100n);
   });
   ```
   In the first test above, we fund the escrow using the admin account.
-John already has an initial balance set - we initialized runtime with Johns' account.
+John already has an initial balance set - we initialized runtime with John's account.
 In the second test we execute payment transaction from escrow to john and validate that the balances are correct.

 - Executing transaction with invalid transaction.
   ```javascript